martinazab/martinazab/README.md

   - 👋 Hi, I’m Martina Azabo
-  - 🏫 I’m currently a fourth Computer Science student at SDSU
+  - 🏫 I’m currently a fourth-year Computer Science student at SDSU
   - 🌱 I'm interested in frontend and backend development, game development, AI, and Machine Learning
-  - 🔭 I’m looking to collaborate on any project that helps me develop my skills and create a collaborative environments
+  - 🔭 I’m looking to collaborate on any project that helps me develop my skills and create a collaborative environment
   - 💘 I enjoy playing video games in my free time, reading, and studying

 <!--